Feature Completion Transformer for Occluded Person Re-identification: Proposed Method

 \textit{Cross Hard Triplet Loss:} Here, we set holistic feature $f_{hp}$ as anchor, and we want ensure that $f_{hp}$ is closer to all positive samples than other negative samples, which is the same as original triplet loss \cite{schroff2015facenet}.
 However, most previous models only measure features in a single modality.
 We find the hardest pair of positive samples and the hardest pair of negative samples among holistic features, occluded features, and complementary features for optimization.
 Formally,

-where $p_1$ is the index of the hardest positive sample in $f_{op}$, $p_2$ is the index of the hardest positive sample in $f_{c}$, $n_1$ is the index of the hardest negative sample in $f_{op}$, and $n_2$ is the index of the hardest negative sample in $f_{c}$. $\alpha$ is a margin hyperparameter.
+where $p_1$ and $p_2$ are the index of the hardest positive sample in $f_{op}$ and $f_{c}$ respectively, $n_1$ and $n_2$ are the index of the hardest negative sample in $f_{op}$ and $f_{c}$ respectively.
+Here, $\alpha$ is a margin hyperparameter.

 \textit{Feature Completion Consistency Loss:} it is almost impossible to complete the ideal holistic feature distribution.
 So in order to make the distribution of features obtained by completion consistent with the distribution of holistic features, our goal then becomes to minimize the difference between the completed feature distribution and the holistic feature distribution: